PE and Sport Premium

 Moat House Primary School received a Government grant of £19,270 for the academic year 2020/21.
 This funding has been made available to assist the school in improving the provision and quality of PE and sporting activities on offer to the pupils.

-Currently (April 2021) there are no inter-school competitions planned due to regulations in place to decrease the spread of COVID-19.
-The Hordain football tournament in North France, which we participate in annually each Summer Term, has been cancelled again this year
+Currently (February 2022) there are no inter-school competitions planned due to regulations in place to decrease the spread of COVID-19.
+However, the Hordain football tournament in North France, which we participate in annually each Summer Term, is going ahead this year and we are hopeful that we will be able to participate.

 Swimming competency for 2019/20 Year 6 cohort